 Then, sodium nitrite (NaNO2) migrates through the meat, just as if salt cured.

-Starting with a cold slab of meat is crucial- it provides time for the nitrites to diffuse past the wet surface layer, before higher temperatures block this nitrate pathway.
+Starting with a cold slab of meat is crucial- it provides time for the nitrites to diffuse past the wet surface layer, before higher temperatures block this nitrite pathway.

 So let's get to the bottom of this assertion.
 If smoke rings stop forming above 140F, then smoking partially cooked meat should halt ring development in its tracks.